Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Results

 \subsection{Deferred Splitting Performance}

-The tests described in this subsection focus on deferred splitting performance in the cislunar northern butterfly case.
+The tests described in this subsection focus on deferred splitting performance in the cislunar southern $\mathrm{L}_{1}$ halo case.
 Here, the \ac{wussolc} heuristic is used for splitting.
 More precisely, the unsquared Frobenius norm appearing in the \ac{wussolc} objective is used as the unweighted splitting criteria, such that the tolerance can be interpreted as a Mahalanobis distance.
 At the limits, $\epsilon=0$ results in immediate, non-deferred splitting, whereas $\epsilon\rightarrow \infty$ leads to no splitting at all.
 Too small a tolerance results in all splitting being performed immediately---or nearly so---and losing the computational edge over immediate splitting, while too great a tolerance degrades the accuracy of the resulting distribution.
 The deferred splitting tests in this subsection are all performed using $\epsilon=0.25$.
 The three \ac{hotdogs} variants discussed in Section~\ref{sec:methodology} are employed for deferred splitting here: DS-1, with linear recalculation of \ac{stm}s assuming constant \ac{stt}s; DS-2, with numerical integration for \ac{stm}s at each split but constant \ac{stt}s; and DS-3, with numerical integration for both \ac{stm}s and \ac{stt}s.
-Sample marginals for DS-3 are presented along with the truth distribution and several immediate splitting heuristics in Figure~\ref{fig:full_page_marginals}, where DS-3 can be seen to qualitatively capture the significant non-Gaussianity well.
-The DS-3 marginals are visually identical to those for immediate splitting using \ac{wussolc}.
+The marginals for DS-2 and DS-3 are visually identical to those of \ac{wussolc}, which is presented along with the truth distribution and \ac{fos}-based splitting in Figure~\ref{fig:full_page_marginals}.
+There, DS-2 and DS-3 can be seen to qualitatively capture the significant non-Gaussianity well.

 The chosen tolerance spreads the splitting times over several days, as a mixand is only split once its \ac{wussolc} reaches the tolerance for the remaining time span.
 So, this approach escapes the burden of propagating each mixand over the first days compared to splitting immediately.
 At the same time, Table~\ref{tab:cislunar_deferred_results} demonstrates that the end \ac{gm} still approximates the true distribution well, especially with the higher fidelity methods.
 Though two of the metrics suggest improved performance over immediate splitting, such small differences likely arise instead from stochastic sampling effects.
 The differences between DS-2 or DS-3 and the immediate split are all smaller than those incurred by sampling in Table~\ref{tab:cislunar_baseline_results}, which makes interpretation of these differences difficult.
 There is also a noticeable improvement between DS-1 and DS-2, while DS-2 and DS-3 are nearly identical to each other and to the immediate splitting.
 This demonstrates that while DS-1 can be safely employed in less stressing scenarios, DS-2 can closely match the immediate splitting for a given number of mixands without necessitating full recomputation of both the \acp{stm} and \acp{stt} at each splitting time: a significant computational saving.